 The final word

-Propagating lavender isn’t hard, but it does take a bit of patience and know-how to get good results.
+Propagating lavender isn’t hard, but it takes patience and know-how to get good results.
 Start small by pruning just one overgrown lavender bush and potting several of the best stems.
-Be sure you’re potting these in well-drained soil and providing plenty of water and sunlight as they grow.
+Be sure you’re putting these in well-drained soil and providing plenty of water and sunlight as they grow.
 Once you’ve done this a few times, you’ll be an old hand at lavender propagation and better able to take annual cuttings from your favorite plants to redistribute in your garden or give as gifts to fellow plant lovers.

 For more, see our in-depth guide to the uses and benefits of lavender.